krobelus/rate-experiments/README.md

 In previous experiments, `rupee` appeared to be an order of magnitude slower than `DRAT-trim` [@RebolaCruz2018].
 We believe that this overhead is primarily not a consequence of algorithmic differences but exists mostly due to implementation details such as parsing[^rupee-parsing].
-Additionally `rupee` does not use core-first unit propagation while the other checkers do.
+Additionally, `rupee` does not use core-first unit propagation while the other checkers do.

 [^rupee-parsing]: Both `rupee` and `DRAT-trim` use a fixed-size hash table